 See below for additional information on Southwoods Cardiology.

-A graphic outline of the heart’s movement which allows for the diagnosis of potential issues within the heart.
-During an echocardiogram, ultrasound or high-frequency sound waves from a hand-held wand placed on the patient’s chest provides pictures of the heart’s valves and chambers and helps the sonographer evaluate the pumping action of the heart.
+A test using sound waves that produces a live image of the heart.
+This ultrasound, or high-frequency sound waves, is produced by a hand-held wand placed on the patient’s chest providing pictures of the heart’s valves and chambers and helps the sonographer evaluate the pumping action of the heart.

 Cardiology is the overall study and treatment of diseases and conditions of the cardiovascular system including the heart and blood vessels and any potential issues with how they function pumping blood throughout the body.

-A nuclear stress test uses radioactive dye and an imaging machine to create pictures showing the blood flow to the heart measuring blood flow while the patient is at rest and exerting themselves.
-The test highlights areas with poor blood flow or damage in the heart.
+A nuclear stress test uses radioactive dye and an imaging machine to create pictures showing the blood flow to the heart.
+This test can measure blood flow while the patient is at rest or while they are exerting themselves, and highlights areas with poor blood flow or damage in the heart.

 A stress test helps a doctor find out how well the heart performs during physical activity.
 As the body works harder during the test, it requires more oxygen, so the heart must pump more blood.
 Heart rate, breathing, blood pressure, and how tired the patient feels are monitored during the test.